|The Rainbow Children is the 24th full-length studio album by Prince.

 It was released worldwide in November 2001 (two years after his previous studio album Rave Un2 The Joy Fantastic and five months after the compilation album The Very Best Of Prince), but was released as a single untracked audio file the previous month as NPG Music Club Edition # 9, the October edition of the club's monthly offerings (taking the place of the monthly NPG Ahdio shows and other downloads).

-The album was first previewed during the Prince: A Celebration - The Rainbow Children week-long festival at Paisley Park Studios, Chanhassen, MN, USA in June 2001, with Prince sitting in the audience and hearing feedback from the audience following the album's playback.
+The album was first previewed during the Celebration week-long festival at Paisley Park Studios, Chanhassen, MN, USA in June 2001, with Prince sitting in the audience and hearing feedback from the audience following the album's playback.
 The album was distributed worldwide by the independent label Redline Entertainment.

 Album sessions took place in late 2000 and early 2001 at Paisley Park Studios.
 Horns were added to five of the tracks in February 2001.